itsmecevi/Tableau-Public/README.md

-## 6-The logic of charts in Tableau-Understanding Tableau Concepts
+## 6-Understanding Tableau Concepts for Visualization

 ## 7-The facebook of data visualization